A Documentary Analysis · Drawn from public FDDs

 Approved suppliers exist for quality control.
 We just want our franchisees to get good equipment.

 91.85% of franchisor revenue in fiscal 2024 — $821,158 of $894,004 total — came from required purchases and leases by franchisees.
 The franchisor is the exclusive supplier of the Initial Package, including the truck and bins.
-From the FDD: "We retain the right to derive revenue or other material consideration from required purchases and leases of products and services," and "We reserve the right to mark up and earn a profit from the products purchased from us, our affiliates, or our suppliers."
-COOL BINZ FDD · Item 8 · p.
-23
+The FDD discloses that the franchisor reserves the right to derive revenue or material consideration from required purchases and leases, and reserves the right to mark up products purchased from itself, its affiliates, or its suppliers in order to earn a profit on those sales.
+SERVICE-BUSINESS FDD · ITEM 8 · 2025 · STATE REGISTRY FILING

 EXHIBIT 03